Esri/arcgis-maps-sdk-samples-qt/ArcGISRuntimeSDKQt_CppSamples/CloudAndPortal/OAuthRedirectExample/README.md

 This sample demonstrates an approach to using OAuth2 for authenticating with an ArcGIS portal.
-Unlike the pattern used in other samples where an `AuthenticationView` displays a log-in screen using a `WebView` within the App itself, this example sends an authorization request to an external browser along with a redirect URI.
-The user can then authenticate securely in the browser (using their ArcGIS.com credentials) and upon successful authentication, the redirect URI is notified with an authorization code to allow the log-in process to continue.
+Unlike the pattern used in other samples where an `AuthenticationView` displays a log-in screen using a `WebView` within the App itself, this example sends an authorization request to an external browser along with a redirect URL.
+The user can then authenticate securely in the browser (using their ArcGIS.com credentials) and upon successful authentication, the redirect URL is notified with an authorization code to allow the log-in process to continue.

-In order for the call-back to the redirect URI to be handled by the app, it is necessary to register a custom URL protocol on the user's operating system: the process for doing this is different on each platform.
+In order for the call-back to the redirect URL to be handled by the app, it is necessary to register a custom URL protocol on the user's operating system: the process for doing this is different on each platform.